How Much CBD Should I Give My Dog?

 On average, the drop from a dropper usually carries about 0.05ml which means each drop contains about 0.2mg of CBD.

-Did you get the dose wrong and you’re worried you might have given the dog more than is necessary?
-IF you overshot the dose by a couple of drops, there’s nothing to worry about.
+If the dosage is wrong and you’re worried of the risks possible overdose, for example the dosage is over bya couple of drops, there’s nothing to worry about.
 Research indicates that CBD is non-toxic so there’s no harm done.

 If somehow the dog manages to down the entire bottle, you might notice that he is lethargic and drowsy.
-All you have to do in such a case is stop administering for some time to let the current does get out of the system.
+Discontinue use immediately and if symptoms continue please seek professional advice.